 The changes they are proposing include:

-Jim Harra, HMRC Chief Executive, said: âMaking best use of online services allows HMRC to help more taxpayers and get the most out of every pound of taxpayersâ money by boosting productivity. ⊠However the pace of this change needs to match the public appetite for managing their tax affairs online.â
+Jim Harra, HMRC Chief Executive, said: “Making best use of online services allows HMRC to help more taxpayers and get the most out of every pound of taxpayers’ money by boosting productivity.

 If you need any help in dealing with HMRC, please feel free to get in touch and we will be pleased to help you.